HL7/uv-dx-pq/input/pagecontent/mnf_process.md

 </table>

 ### Description of Components
+**DeviceDefinition**: Information about devices/equipment used testing or manufacture

+**Document Reference**: Document(s) of any kind, including a diagram or image

 **Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)

 **Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product

+**Organization** (not illustrated above): The company/site that performed the testing or manufacturing

+**Plan Definition**: Describes the manufacturing process protocol

 **Substance Definition**: Chemical or biological details about the substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

-**Plan Definition**: Describes the manufacturing process protocol

 ### Examples
 **CTD section samples** (PDF):